-The Department of Nursing is part of the College of Health Professions.
+The School of Nursing is part of the College of Health Professions.
 Pre-nursing advising is available for all students prior to acceptance into the professional program.
 Each nursing student admitted to the professional program is assigned a nursing faculty advisor who is available for academic guidance and assistance.
 Students are strongly encouraged to seek the assistance of their advisor early in their plan of study and maintain contact on a regular basis thereafter.

-The pre-nursing program is open to all students who wish to pursue a nursing major.
-To enter the pre-nursing program, students must be admitted to the University.
-One cohort of students is admitted into the professional nursing program each spring and fall semester.
-To apply to the professional program, an online application must be submitted by May 20 for fall semester and September 20 for spring semester.
-Enrollment to the nursing major is limited.
-Eligibility for admission requires 1) a minimum cumulative grade point average (GPA) of 2.75 on all college level work, 2) completion of the prerequisite courses with a grade of “C” or higher, 3) eligibility for sophomore standing, and 4) submission of the completed application.
+Eligibility for application requires 1) a minimum cumulative grade point average (GPA) of 2.75* on all college level work, 2) completion of the prerequisite courses with a grade of “C” or higher, 3) eligibility for sophomore standing, and 4) submission of the completed application.

 Admission is competitive and is based on 1) GPA in selected prerequisite courses (see sample curriculum), 2) number of credits (up to 27) taken in the North Dakota University System, 3) references and recommendations, and 4) a personal statement.
 The following documents must be on file in the School of Nursing by April 20 for fall admission and September 20 for spring admission: